milanvidakovic/FPGAComputer32/README.md

 To read the received make/break code, you need to use the IN instruction:

 ```
+mov.w r0, 0x800002A8  ; PORT_KEYBOARD
-in r1, [68]; r1 holds the received byte from the PS/2 keyboard
+ld.s r1, [r0]; r1 holds the received byte from the PS/2 keyboard
 ```
 You need to make additional code to parse make/break code.

+# SPI interface connected to the SD and Ethernet cards